VodemSharp/Allowed.Svelte.NET/README.md

 The ServerData class defines the shape of the server-side data passed to the PageStore.
 It includes the following
 property:

-* model: an optional object containing the data model.
+* `model`: an optional object containing the data model.
 * any other data parameters, that implemented `IServerSideData` [interface](#server-side-data).

 ---